National Center for Atmospheric Research: Research topics

 Notable scientists on the current staff at the center include Tom Wigley, Kevin Trenberth, Clara Deser, and Caspar Ammann, and in past have included Paul Crutzen (Nobel Prize in chemistry, 1995); Paul Julian, who with colleague Roland Madden discovered the Madden–Julian oscillation; Stephen Schneider.
 Greg Holland initiated the multiscale modeling project "Predicting the Earth System Across Scales".

-Organization of research—laboratories and programs
+Laboratories and programs

 NCAR is currently organized into seven laboratories and two programs: